Board of Directors, Ten Directions, Inc.

 Parvati Grais, Diamond Approach Teacher Representative, is a Diamond Approach teacher and student of the Ridhwan School since 1998.
 She works with individual students in Amherst, Ma and in Diamond Approach Retreat Group 5 (DHR5).
 Parvati has worked as a teacher, cofounder and director of an independent school, educational therapist, guidance counselor, and psychotherapist.
 As an original member of The Abode, a Sufi Community, Parvati guided individual and group meditation/inquiry retreats.

 Laurie Leonard served as Guest House’s board chair from 2010 to 2014.
-Laurie was for ten years the President and General Manager of an NBC-affiliated television station that won many national awards for its news, programming and marketing.
-She has an MBA with honors from the Harvard Business School.
-Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a tourism bureau, and a crisis hotline.
-She was Vice-President of Public Relations for United Way in Wisconsin and served as Treasurer of a large co-op building in New York City.
-Currently a licensed social worker specializing in death, dying, and bereavement, Laurie has been a Diamond Approach student since 2000.
+From 2015 to 2019 she was the Executive Director of End of Life Choices New York, a nonprofit organization whose mission is to improve end of life care so that people can have a better quality of life in their final months and a peaceful death.
+She currently has a private practice in pet loss bereavement counseling.
+Laurie was for ten years the president and general manager of an NBC-affiliated television station that won many national awards for its news, programming, and marketing.
+She has an MBA from the Harvard Business School and an MSW from Fordham University.
+Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a social services charity, a tourism bureau, and a crisis hotline.
+In 2001 she received a New York City Volunteer Service Award.
+Laurie has been a Diamond Approach student since 2000.

-David Schulz heads the New York office of Levine, Sullivan Koch & Schulz, L.L.P., a national media law firm representing news and entertainment organizations in defamation, privacy, newsgathering, access, intellectual property and related First Amendment matters.
-An adjunct professor of media law at Columbia Law School, David has been defending the rights of journalists and news organizations for nearly 30 years.
-David is a Trustee of Knox College in Galesburg, Illinois and has served on the boards of several public and private organizations, including the Hudson Valley Greenway Conservancy and the New York Committee on Open Government.
-He has been a Diamond Approach student since 2001.
+David Schulz is Director of the Media Freedom & Information Access Clinic and the Floyd Abrams Clinical Lecturer at Yale Law School, and a Senior Counsel to Ballard Spahr, LLP.
+The MFIA Clinic is dedicated to increasing government transparency, defending the essential work of news gatherers, and protecting freedom of expression by providing pro bono legal services to journalists, news organizations and activists who otherwise lack access to legal resources.
+As a New York-based media lawyer, David has been defending the rights of journalists and news organizations for more than 40 years.
+He is a Trustee of Knox College in Galesburg, Illinois and has served on the boards of several public and private organizations, including the Hudson Valley Greenway Conservancy and the New York Committee on Open Government.
+He has been a Diamond Approach student since 2000.